 What to Do if Charged with Reckless Driving: a FAQ Introduction

 Reckless driving is a serious offense, and if you have been charged with this infraction, it is pivotal to work with an experienced Fairfax, Virginia traffic violation lawyer in order to protect your rights.
+Many drivers don’t realize that there are many nuances that distinguish a reckless driving violation from other forms of traffic law violations.
 What makes reckless driving a more serious infraction than negligence-based violations of traffic law?
 The answer to this question is complex and varies depending on the state that a motorist is driving in.

 What behaviors are classified as reckless driving?